whistlegraph/2022.aesthetic.computer/README.txt

          after firing.
   - [] Make a shaker using the average of all that data.
   - [] Make a spatial linear curve to fit the data based on some device orientation.

+*** SSH (code.aesthetic.computer) ***
+ + Later
+   - [] Add ping-pinging back to socket server.
+   - [] Only send reload messages to all clients if `export const reload = true`; ?
+   - [] Start moving individual glitch accounts over to pieces.aesthetic.computer.
+   - [] People should be able to mint / submit their pieces from here.
+   - [] Parameterize "npm run reload-piece".
+  + Done
+   - [x] Make live reloading better.
+        (Catch piece errors... see if errors can be reported?)
+   - [x] Deploy piece-server updates more easily.
+   - [x] Put piece-server code into this repository.
+   - [x] Make sure server can reboot and pm2 is re-enabled.
+   - [x] Fix the @digitpain/hello no refresh bug.
+   - [x] Enable live reloading from the SSH server somehow...
+        (Run a node server from `digitpain` directory that watches for file changes and sends a message from that server to the main server which will send a socket message to all clients to reload the file if `export const reload = true;`
+   - [x] Set up a developers / "pieces" SSH server.
+   - [x] Prototype live editing with SSH and live share?

 *** Image Support ***
   *** Save ***